stepintoswift/stepintoswift.github.io/_posts/2019-09-30-coordinators.md

   }
 ```

-Having segues in storyboards and using segues in ViewController's is very restrictive.
+Having segues in storyboards and using segues in view controllers's is very restrictive.
 We should always seek to separate our concerns and use the single responsibility principle.

-The Coordinator pattern solves the problem an out of the box, hello world architecture introduces of tightly coupling our application flow.
+The Coordinator pattern solves the problem an out of the box, "hello world" architecture introduces of tightly coupling our application flow.

-The set up below is a one off thing and afterwards we will be able to navigate anywhere in an app very easily.
+The set up below is a one off and afterwards we will be able to navigate anywhere in an app, from anywhere, very easily.
 We will use RxSwift in a later article to do this in a really cool way.

 Let's get started...

+NB: This will work with `Xcode 10.3` or below.

 ### Step 1: